 NOTE: The shortlisted candidates for the King’s Scholarship and the NPPF Open Undergraduate Scholarship will sit for the Psychometric test (Bhutan-LSAT) administered collaboratively by the Royal Civil Service Commission, the National Pension and Provident Fund and the JSW School of Law on 30 April in the same test centers.

 The LSAT-Bhutan is a test of analytical reasoning, logical reasoning, and reading comprehension.
 The exam is in English and Dzongkha.
-The exam will consist of five timed sections: two reading comprehension sections, an analytical reasoning section, a logical reasoning section, and Dzongkha section.
+The exam will consist of five timed sections: a reading comprehension section, an analytical reasoning section, two logical reasoning sections, and a Dzongkha section.

 The best way to prepare for the exam is to review the Official Handbook of LSAT-Bhutan and the sample questions below.

 The Official Handbook includes information about the format of the test, tips on how to prepare for the exam, and sample questions.
 These questions are examples to give you an idea of what to expect and not the actual questions from the LSAT-Bhutan.
 If you spend sufficient time working through these materials, you will familiarize yourself with the test format and get practice in developing your analytic and reasoning skills further.
 This will improve your test score.
 Think of the LSAT-Bhutan as a challenge, where repeated (thoughtful, reflective) practice is required to perform optimally.